Flour Power: Think Beyond Wheat

 Visit any Indian market and you’ll be blown away by the variety of flours milled from beans and other legumes, which are used in baked goods.
 These days, you’ll find chickpea (garbanzo bean) flour in many supermarkets, too.
 Bean flours add and earthy, well, beany flavor to food.

-Try it in: I used chickpea flour to make this socca, a Provencal street-food snack.
+Try it: I used chickpea flour to make this socca, a Provencal street-food snack.
 It’s also a key ingredient in Middle Eastern cooking for falafel and is ideal for making a super-smooth hummus.
 As with nut flour, bean flour is a terrific to thicken a sauce.
+Robin Asbell’s terrific new book, Big Vegan, uses chickpea flour in a number of creative ways, including a sauce for terrific vegan mac ‘n’ “cheese.”

-There’s a whole world of wheat flours, too, and we’ll tackle those in an upcoming post.
+There’s a whole world of wheat flours, too, and we’ve tackled in The Whole Story on Whole Wheat Flours.
 In the meantime, try this simple socca.
 Viva la France!

 Make-at-Home Socca

-The French word socca refers to flour made from chickpeas, as well as the delicious, crepe-like snack that’s a specialty of Nice, where street vendors cook it over a wood fire in giant, shallow cast-iron pans.
+The French word socca refers to flour made from chickpeas (also known as garbanzo beans).
+Socca also is the name for the delicious, crepe-like snack that’s a specialty of Nice, where street vendors cook it over a wood fire in giant, shallow cast-iron pans.
 Using a cast-iron skillet, you can start the socca on the stovetop and finish it under the broiler to achieve similar results at home.

 You can find chickpea (garbanzo) flour at Indian markets (where it might be labeled besan or gram flour), health food stores and even in some supermarkets with the gluten-free offerings.
-Serve it as a summertime starter with a garnish of coarse sea salt and cracked black pepper, and a chilled rose.
+Serve it as a summertime appetizer with a garnish of coarse sea salt and cracked black pepper, and a chilled rose.
 Or dust it with powdered sugar for dessert.
+As an added perk, socca is gluten free, dairy free and vegan.

-Whisk together flour, water, oil, salt and pepper in a medium bowl.
+Whisk together chickpea flour, water, oil, sea salt and pepper in a medium bowl.
 Cover and let stand at room temperature for 4 hours.

 Position rack 8 inches from broiler in oven.
 Preheat broiler.